The Regimen Help

 Q Does benzoyl peroxide cause wrinkles?

 A No, it does not cause wrinkles; however, some people experience wrinkling around the eyes due to applying benzoyl peroxide too closely to that area.
 This wrinkling is due to dryness and is not permanent.
 Avoid the eye area with benzoyl peroxide.
 It is also important to avoid the eye area with moisturizer that is applied over the benzoyl peroxide.
-This is because the moisturizer can mix with the benzoyl peroxide and bring the benzoyl peroxide with it.return to top
+This is because the moisturizer can mix with the benzoyl peroxide and bring the benzoyl peroxide with it.Back to top

 Q What is the difference between a tinted and vanishing formula benzoyl peroxide?

 A Cream based benzoyl peroxide sometimes comes in a tinted formula.
 Tinted formulas do not vanish, but rather leave a foundation type look which helps to mask acne.
-Most people on the forums seem to prefer vanishing formulas.return to top
+Most people on the forums seem to prefer vanishing formulas.Back to top

 Q I can't get a 2.5% benzoyl peroxide.
 Can I use a higher concentration?